On nefness of the lowest piece of Hodge modules: Twisted Hodge modules and nearby cycles

 hence $F_p N|_{D_1} $ is filtered by coherent subsheaves

 where $-1\leq \alpha_1<\cdots<\alpha_k<0$ are related to eigenvalues of residues along $D_1$.
 Then the nefness of $F_p N|_{D_1}$ is related to the nefness of $F_p \gr^V N$ and $F_p \gr^W\gr^V N$.

 Now we explain the another new ingredient of the proof.
 In the proof of the main theorem, we need to specialize a Hodge module to intersections of divisors for several times.
 This raises the question: what's the meaning of taking nearby cycles for a (twisted) Hodge module.
 After some thought, one realizes that all the properties \cite[Definition 2.1]{schnell2024highermultiplierideals} of $V$-filtration along a local analytic hypersurface still makes sense for twisted Hodge modules, since these properties are preserved under the formula of transition between differential operators when changing trivializations of $L$.
-Therefore, the the graded quotient of $V$-filtration and nearby cycles of an $\alpha L$-twisted Hodge module along another divisor still makes sense, and should be understood as a ``doubly twisted" Hodge module.
+Therefore, the the graded quotient of $V$-filtration and nearby cycles of an $\alpha L$-twisted Hodge module along another divisor still makes sense, and should be understood as a Hodge module that is twisted twice.
 Keep arguing this way, we can iteratively take nearby cycles of a Hodge module along components of a simple normal crossing divisor, and what we get is an object that can be called a multiply twisted Hodge module.
-In the terminology of \cite{davis2025unitaryrepresentationsrealgroups}, our $(\alpha_1 L_1,\cdots , \alpha_k L_k)$-twisted Hodge module is an $\lambda$-twisted Hodge module, where $\lambda=(\alpha_1,\cdots,\alpha_k)\in \mathfrak{h}^*$, $\mathfrak{h}$ is the Lie algebra of the torus $(\C^*)^k$, and the $(\C^*)^k$ torsor is $\tilde{X}\defeq \Pi_{i=1}^k (L_i\backslash X)$.
+To compare with the terminology of \cite{davis2025unitaryrepresentationsrealgroups}, the thing that is called an $(\alpha_1 L_1,\cdots , \alpha_k L_k)$-twisted Hodge module in this paper is called an $\lambda$-twisted Hodge module in their setting, where $\lambda=(\alpha_1,\cdots,\alpha_k)\in \mathfrak{h}^*$, $\mathfrak{h}$ is the Lie algebra of the torus $(\C^*)^k$, and the $(\C^*)^k$ torsor is $\tilde{X}\defeq \Pi_{i=1}^k (L_i\backslash X)$.

-By doing this, we can reduce the dimensions of supports of our (twisted) Hodge modules.
+By applying nearby cycles for twisted Hodge modules, we can reduce the dimensions of supports of our (twisted) Hodge modules.
 Let $L,Q$ be two line bundles.
 To illustrate, doubly twisted $\D$-modules should locally look like

 their transitions under a simultaneous trivialization of $L$ and $Q$ should be

 where $g$ and $h$ are transition functions for $L$ and $Q$.